reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/order-creation.md

 **PayPal Flow**
  1. Click the payment option in the admin menu to open the payment provider settings panel.
  2. Click the checkbox to right of the PayPal Flow label to open the PayPal Flow settings.
- 3. Eneter an API Client ID and a API Secret.
+ 3. Enter an API Client ID and a API Secret.
  4. Clcik the "Authorize", "Capture" & "Refund" checkboxes for the supported methods.
  5. Select "Testing - Sandbox Mode" from the Payflow Mode selectbox.
  6. Click the "save changes" button.